Outcome Health

 Outcome Health is a Chicago-based healthcare technology company founded by Rishi Shah.
 Its registered name is ContextMedia Health LLC.
 It is majority owned by Littlejohn & Co., a private equity firm.
 Its founders were indicted and convicted by a federal grand jury on multiple charges of fraud and also sued by the SEC, with veteran tech investor Howard A. Tullman describing Outcome as "our version of Theranos."

 History

+Outcome Health was founded in 2006 by Rishi Shah and Shradha Agarwal under the name Context Media.
+Its core business involved placing wall-mounted televisions and tablets in physicians' waiting and exam rooms.
+These devices provided free medical information to patients, while the company generated revenue by selling advertising space on this network primarily to pharmaceutical companies.

+Funding rounds

-In May 2017, a funding round with Goldman Sachs, CapitalG, Pritzker Group, and others invested $600 million in Outcome Health, giving it a $5.6 billion valuation.
+In May 2017, a funding round with Goldman Sachs, CapitalG, Pritzker Group, and others invested over $500 million in Outcome Health, giving it a $5.6 billion valuation.
 This is the largest single funding round in Chicago since Groupon in 2011, when it raised $950 million in its fifth funding round.
+The investment, based on the company's reported financial success and growth potential, propelled Outcome Health to unicorn status with a valuation exceeding $5 billion and brought its total raised capital to approximately $500 million.

+Fraud scheme and allegations

+Client fraud

+In late 2017, reports emerged alleging that Outcome Health had misled its advertising clients.
+A subsequent federal investigation uncovered a deliberate, long-running fraud scheme that operated from 2011 to 2017.
+The scheme involved two primary forms of fraud.
+First, the executives committed client fraud by selling advertising inventory the company did not have and systematically under-delivering on its advertising campaigns.
+Despite not fulfilling contracts, Outcome Health invoiced clients as if it had delivered in full, resulting in at least $45 million in overbilled advertising services.